verrazzano/docs/content/en/docs/releasenotes/_index.md

 draft: false
 ---
 ## v1.6.4
-### Component version updates:
+#### Component version updates:
 - Istio v1.17.2
 - Rancher v2.7.5
 - Kiali v1.66.1
 - capi-OCNE v1.7.0

-### Fixes:
+#### Fixes:
-- Fixed issue provisioning OCNE workload clusters via Rancher UI when using Let's Encrypt Staging certs.
+- Fixed an issue with provisioning OCNE workload clusters with the Rancher UI when using Let's Encrypt staging certificates.
 - Fixed issues where upgrade would not successfully occur if pods had errors.
 - Fixed an issue with upgrading Verrazzano resource in Reconciling state.